OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 **4) We are going to create an environment we will call `peaktools` for some chipseq & atacseq tools including the peakcaller `macs2` and the package `deeptools` this is a set of bioinformatic tools that come in handy for creating genome browser tracks and also looking at peak data from ChIP-seq and ATAC-seq files**

-First lets check what environments we have:
+First let's check what environments we have:

     $ mamba env list

-Now lets create a our new enviroment:
+Now let's create a our new enviroment:

     $ mamba create -n peaktools_env